Undergraduate transfer credits are evaluated according to the following policy:

 The number of transferable credits is limited by the degree program to which the credits will be applied.

-A maximum of 96 credits may be transferred to a bachelor’s degree program from accredited four-year institutions (see below for limitations on transfer from two-year colleges).
+A maximum of 90 -96 credits (See below for Residency requirement limitations)may be transferred to a bachelor’s degree program from accredited four-year institutions (see below for limitations on transfer from two-year colleges).
 Specific credits are awarded dependent upon the program in which the student registers.

 Transfer from Two-Year Colleges